 MOST DADS WHO USE SOCIAL MEDIA USE IT, AT LEAST IN PART, TO BECOME BETTER FATHERS.

 Sixty-one percent of fathers who use social media apply the information and advice they get from social to be better dads.
-Social media is a great parenting resources for many fathers today.
+Social media is a great parenting resource for many fathers today.

 DAD WANTS TO HANG OUT WITH YOU ON FATHER’S DAY… BUT IF YOU CAN’T BE THERE, HE’LL TAKE MONEY.